 The Department of Environmental Sciences and the Department of Environmental Health in Rollins School of Public Health collaboratively offer this 4+1 degree program.
 Students accepted to the program will have the opportunity to complete a Bachelor of Science degree in Emory College in Environmental Sciences and a Master of Public Health degree in Environmental Health in five years.

 Students will take courses in Emory College as BS/Environmental Sciences majors while also taking graduate level public health courses.
 Students are expected to have a strong foundation in chemistry and biology prior to full matriculation in the Rollins School of Public Health.

 Students applying to the program must be sophomore Environmental Sciences majors with a cumulative grade point average at the time of admission of 3.25 or higher.
 Students must maintain at least the 3.25 overall grade point average through completion of their undergraduate degree.
-A background in the biological sciences is preferable but not required.

 How do I apply?

 Applicants are accepted primarily on the basis of performance and promise as Emory College or Oxford College undergraduate students.
 Students apply in the spring of their second year (sophomore) year.
 To apply please submit the following to the graduate program coordinator, Leah Thomas, in person or via email.

 A one-page statement of purpose explaining your academic interests and your rationale for entering the program.

 Two letters of recommendation in sealed envelopes.
 One letter must be from a current ENVS (or Oxford College) professor.